Facebook shares fall as lock-up period expires

 "They made a mistake and set the company up for volatility."

-More than 1 billion Facebook shares held by employees, insiders and early investors are set to become available for trading by year's end, a significant increase from the "float" of roughly 692 million shares that were available for trading as of September 30.
+More than 1 billion Facebook shares held by employees, insiders and early investors are set to become available for trading by year's end.

-The largest batch of additional shares will become eligible to trade on November 14, when the lock-up expires on roughly 800 million shares.

-Facebook's 28-year-old chief executive, Mark Zuckerberg, has committed to not sell any shares before September 2013.
-But board member and early Facebook investor Peter Thiel sold the majority of his holdings in August, raising criticism from some investors.

-The world's No. 1 online social networking website, with roughly 1 billion users, experienced brisk demand for its shares when it was a private company and became the only U.S. company to debut with a market value of more than $100 billion.

-But shares of Facebook are down more than 40 percent since the IPO as investors worry about the company's ability to keep up revenue growth and the large pool of additional shares in the lock-up that are now hitting the market.
+Facebook suffered a painful public debut earlier this year, as investors worried about the company's ability to keep up revenue growth and the large pool of additional shares in the lock-up that are now hitting the market.

 Wall Street also has cast a gimlet eye on Facebook and its ability to attract mobile revenue as more people turn to smartphones and tablet devices to access the Web.